Try our Organ Meats! SHOP HERE.

 I think the bottom line is that your egg choice depends on your priorities.

-If eliminating as many PUFAs as possible is your #1 goal, then Angel Acres probably has us beat.
-But, if you're looking for balanced fat intake, max transparency, and best packing materials, Miller's is the way to go.
+If eliminating as many PUFAs as possible is your #1 goal, then Angel Acres has us beat.
+They're the best low PUFA eggs I know of.
+That's their jam.
+But, if you're looking for balanced fat intake and max public transparency, Miller's is the way to go.

 What do you think?
 Are you on the low PUFA bandwagon?
 Why or why not?
 Are there any changes you'd like to see with Miller's eggs?